Flag of the British Virgin Islands: Etiquette

-The flag of the British Virgin Islands must never be flown above another flag, indicating superiority, or vice versa, indicating inferiority, nor should it be allowed to drag along the ground.
+The flag of the Virgin Islands must never be flown above another flag, indicating superiority, or vice versa, indicating inferiority, nor should it be allowed to drag along the ground.
 The flag must always be flown in good condition, to do otherwise would be to show disrespect to the nation.
 Due care must be taken to ensure the flag is being flown the correct way up.
 The flag is flown from sunrise to sunset and all government buildings are encouraged to fly it.
 When a flag is to be disposed of, it must be destroyed in a dignified way, preferably by burning in private with respect.